 Doctors Without Borders Collection box in the supermarket

 Disgrup: people with reduced mobility Solidarity pens on sale at Reception

 Manos Unidas A charity raffle in which we offer a voucher for two nights’ accommodation at Club La Santa

 AFA LF (Association for families of sufferers of Alzheimer’s disease and other dementias in Lanzarote and Fuerteventura) A charity raffle in which we offer a voucher for one night’s accommodation at Club La Santa.

 Biosphere Smart Hotel Certification 2020 - Awarded the Instituto Turismo Responsable

 Distinguished Tourism Awards (Company category) 2019 – Awarded by Cabildo de Lanzarote and Turismo Lanzarote on World Turism Day CaixaBank Award for Innovation and Modernisation of Tourist Companies in the Canary Islands 2018 – The award recognises, among other things, the level of innovation and modernisation achieved in the development of the Sports Booking app.

 V Awards Panel for Sports Management in the Canary Islands, Acagede V Awards 2011 – Award to private sports management companies considering their extraordinary accomplishments in sports management.

 Distinguished Tourism Award in the Events category

-2009 – IRONMAN Lanzarote – With this achievement the race organization has been recognized for their extraordinary work in favor of the islands’ tourism sector.
+2009 – IRONMAN Lanzarote – With this achievement, the race organisation has been recognised for their extraordinary work favouring the islands’ tourism sector.